Singh-Lab/run-hmmer/README.md

 ## Downloading and formatting Pfam HMMs
 The most current set of Pfam-A HMMs can be found at: ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz.
 To download this file then parse it into individual files to use with HMMER 2.3.2 and HMMER 3.1b2 (as the scripts in this repository require), run the following.
-Note that the default **path_to_pfam** is "current_working_directory/pfam/".
+Note that the default **pfam_path** is "respository_directory/pfam/".

 ```bash
 python download_pfam.py --pfam_path pfam/
 ```

 ## Running HMMER and parsing results
 The general format to run is as follows, where the ending value is 1 more than the actual ending 0-index.
-For instance, to run on HMMs 0, 1, and 2, we would call processhmmer.py with --start 0 and --end **3**.
+For instance, to run on HMMs 0, 1, and 2, we would call process_hmmer.py with --start 0 and --end **3**.

 ```bash
 python process_hmmer.py --pfam_path pfam/